Differences between German and British Work Culture

-It’s not uncommon to hear Germans being highly regarded around the world for their supposed workplace and office efficiency.
+It’s not uncommon to hear Germans being highly regarded around the world for their workplace and office efficiency.
 British stereotypes, however, remain based in caution and class structured hierarchies.
 Despite knowing that stereotypes never truly match up to the reality, it is true that German workers are more productive than the rest of their European neighbours, while still taking more sick days and holidays, especially in comparison to British workers.

 A better work-life balance?